mF2C/vpn/vpnclient/README.md

 * `connecting` - the client is in the process of connecting to a server
 * `failed` - the client has failed to connect to a server
 * `connected` - the client is connected.
 This is the only status where `ip` is populated.
-* `address error` - a fatal error has occurred where the address could not be parsed.
-A "can't happen" type of error.
 * `no conn` - the client is connected to the VPN, but it has temporarily lost connection to the server.

 ### Checking the status and the message ###

 Most of the messages above mark temporary stages in the clients initialisation process.
-Only two states are final and (probably)
+Only one states is final and (probably)
-irrecoverable: `failed` and `address error`.
+unrecoverable: `failed`.
 If the status is `failed`, the "msg" entry should provide additional information and should be displayed to the user or administrator.

 # Dependencies #